Center for Fair Housing logo

 Pros

-• Completely free services—no fees for discrimination complaints, counseling, or advocacy
+• listed with no monthly subscription services—no fees for discrimination complaints, counseling, or advocacy

 • HUD-funded organization with official fair housing enforcement authority and grants

-• 20-year track record of community service with established credibility
+• 20-year track record of community service with listed credibility context

 • Multiple avenues for complaints (phone, email, in-person) and free housing counseling